caltemose/indent-fixer/README.md

 - tts4 (convert tabs to 4 spaces)
 - tts2 (convert tabs to 2 spaces)

+## Whitelisting and Blacklisting Files

+Currently the application will ignore files in a `node_modules` folder.

+Additionally, the only accepted mime-types at the moment are:

+- text/html
+- text/css
+- text/x-sass
+- text/x-scss
+- application/javascript
+- application/json
+- text/jsx

+This isn't exhaustive or perfect but suits my immediate needs.
+Edit either the ignore array (`defaultIgnores`) or the allow mimes array (`allowTypes`) in the `converter.js` file if you want to make adjustments to what files are and are not converted.

 ## Disclaimer

 **This is by no means production quality** but it gets the job done for me.
 It is quasi-bulletproof but not as bulletproof as it could be.